-10.4.4 Comments to the assessment
+10.3.4 Comments to the assessment

-10.4.4.1 Ecological considerations
+10.3.4.1 Ecological considerations

-The number of young herring in the Barents Sea can be an important factor that affects capelin recruitment.
+The number of young herring in the Barents Sea can be an important factor that affects the capelin recruitment.
 It is not currently taken into account in the assessment model.
 The benchmark for capelin stocks in the Barents Sea (WKARCT, ICES C.M.
 2015/ACOM:31) noted the need for further study of this effect as well as better monitoring of the young herring abundance.

 The amount of other food than capelin for cod and other predators may also have changed in recent years.
 This may also indirectly have affected the predation pressure on capelin.
-A more detailed discussion of interactions between capelin and other species is given in the 2016-2021 ICES WGIBAR reports.
+A more detailed discussion of interactions between capelin and other species is given in the 2016-2022 ICES WGIBAR reports.

-The abundance of 2-year-olds observed is the highest in 30 years and the high abundance corresponds to low length-at-age.
+The abundance of 2-year-olds observed is the highest in 30 years and the high abundance is corresponded by low length-at-age.
 This is likely a result of high internal competition for food and reduced growth.
-This tendency is likely enhanced by a strong 2020-year class at least partly competing for the same food.
-The implication is that the majority of this year class had not reached a length of 14 cm and is not expected to migrate to the coast and spawn before winter 2023.
+This tendency is likely enhanced by a strong 2020-yearclass at least partly competing for the same food.
+The implication is that the majority of this year class had not reached a length of 14 cm and is not expected to migrate to the coast and spawn before winter of 2023.

-10.4.5 Further work on survey and assessment methodology
+10.3.5 Further work on survey and assessment methodology

-10.4.5.1 Survey
+10.3.5.1 Survey

-On 26 February-12 March 2021, IMR carried out trawl-acoustic monitoring and stock estimation of spawning capelin (Skaret et al., 2021).
-The survey is the third survey in a series to evaluate whether such monitoring can be used in the assessment to improve the advice.
-The initiative and funding come from the industry, and the idea in the long term is that monitoring closer to when fishery and spawning happens, can reduce uncertainty in stock advice.
-Monitoring during spawning has been attempted before, last time in 2007-2009, and has proven to be methodolog-ically difficult due to unpredictable timing and location of the spawning migration.
+On 27 February-13 March 2022, IMR carried out a trawl-acoustic monitoring and stock estimation of spawning capelin (Skaret et al. 2022).
+The survey is the fourth in a series to evaluate whether such a monitoring can be used in the assessment to improve the advice.
+The initiative and funding come from the Norwegian industry, and the idea in the long term is that monitoring closer to when fishery and spawning happens, can reduce uncertainty in stock advice.
+Monitoring during spawning has been attempted before, last time in 2007-2009, and has proven to be methodologically challenging due to unpredictable timing and location of the spawning migration.

 The survey was carried out using two fishing vessels 'Vendla' and 'Eros'.
 A stratified design using zig-zag transects with randomized starting points was used and the effort was allocated based on historical and recent information about capelin distribution.
 The fishery sonar was used actively during the whole survey to estimate size distribution of capelin schools, migration speed and direction.
-In addition, target-strength measurements were carried out and an autonomous sail buoy was tried for monitoring through remote control.
-The coverage of the capelin spawning migration was successful and the estimate of ca. 86 000 tonnes with a CV of 0.49 was within the expected range from the predictions made in autumn 2020.
+In addition, target-strength measurements were carried out using submersible TS-probes on both vessels.
+The coverage of the capelin spawning migration was successful and the estimate of ca. 427 000 tonnes with a CV of 0.42 was within the expected range from the predictions made in autumn 2021.